-Entrants need to be aged between 18-35 and show outstanding achievement in their career to date.
+Nominees to #LeadLDN are aged between 18-35 and have shown outstanding achievement in their career to date.
 They should have launched, founded or lead on a project which has had a tangible impact on the city and benefited Londoners.
-Their work should fall under one or more of the following categories:
+Their work will fall under one or more of the following categories:

 - Local Government

 Nominations are now closed

 In 2016, we offered places at the conference to 20 individuals.
 The successful #LeadLDN nominees had tackled issues of sustainability, campaigned for improved public facilities and supported other young people in their local communities.
 Their innovative solutions included campaigns, social enterprises, and publications.

 The Conference gave me the opportunity to network with companies and individuals I’d only dreamt of working with.

 Build networks at The London Conference